MoustafaElhadary/mw-mobile/README.md

 - [x] login
 - [x] log out
 - [ ] sign up
-  - [x] sign up with email and passwoord
+  - [x] sign up with email and password
   - [ ] flow to collect other data (image, first and last name, location and phone)
 - [x] persist user